MY COMICS BLOG

 For more on AwA's current group projects:

-My new studio will be open to the public on June 2, 3, and 4.
+My new studio at The Mendenhall in Oldtown, will be open to the public on June 2, 3, and 4.

 See the North Coast Journal for this mention:

-North Coast Journal article by Tony Wallin, about artists involved in programming for people experiencing incarceration.
+North Coast Journal article by writer Tony Sato-Wallin, about artists involved in programming for people experiencing incarceration.
 Thank you Tony and the NCJ:

 From 2014 to 2022 I worked as a Teaching Artist/Site Coordinator for the non-profit William James Association's Prison Arts Project (PAP).
-PAP works in partnership with the CDCR and the California Arts Council, government agencies, to provide art programming in prisons, through the Arts in Corrections Program.
+PAP works in partnership with the California Department of Corrections and Rehabilitation (CDCR) and the California Arts Council (CAC), to provide meaningful art programming in prisons, through the Arts in Corrections Program.
 This innovative program is active in all California state prisons, currently.
-It contracts with teaching artists to provide instruction and mentoring to artists and students of art, currently experiencing incarceration.
+It contracts with organizations to bring professional teaching artists inside, to provide instruction and mentoring for people currently experiencing incarceration.
 To learn more about WJA: William James Association

 To see wonderful photos, visit Peter Mert's Prison Art Gallery: